Inspiring active and engaged citizens, exceptional public servants, and leaders who value compromise.

 Each year our alumni, students, faculty, and friends around the globe gather to toast President Ford’s birthday (actual date: July 14, 1913) at the annual Worldwide Ford School Spirit Day.

-On the occasion of the 100th anniversary of the Ford School and 101st anniversary of President Ford’s birth, we are proud to launch the Gerald R. Ford Presidential Fellowship.
-Visit the fellowship campaign website to learn how you can contribute to the Ford School‘s efforts to educate and inspire the next century of citizens, public servants, and leaders.
+On the occasion of the 100th anniversary of the Ford School and 101st anniversary of President Ford’s birth, we were proud to launch the Gerald R. Ford Presidential Fellowship.
+Our premier merit fellowship honors the legacy of our namesake president.
+In keeping with that legacy, the Ford School seeks to inspire the next century of citizens, public servants, and leaders.
+These endowed fellowships provide in-state tuition, a generous stipend, as well as internship funding and professional development activities, and allow us to recruit exceptionally talented Master’s degree students.
+Read about our first Ford Presidential Fellow, Bilal Baydoun, in this article from State & Hill.

 Ford legacy video series